Rating system of the Royal Navy: First, second and third rates (ships of the line)

 A first-, second- or third-rate ship was regarded as a "ship-of-the-line".
 The first and second rates were three-deckers; that is, they had three continuous decks of guns (on the lower deck, middle deck and upper deck), usually as well as smaller weapons on the quarterdeck, forecastle and poop.

-The largest third rates, those of 80 guns, were likewise three-deckers from the 1690s until the early 1750s, but both before this period and subsequent to it, 80-gun ships were built as two-deckers.
+The largest third-rates, those of 80 guns, were likewise three-deckers from the 1690s until the early 1750s, but both before and after this period 80-gun ships were built as two-deckers.
 All the other third rates, with 74 guns or less, were likewise two-deckers, with just two continuous decks of guns (on the lower deck and upper deck), as well as smaller weapons on the quarterdeck, forecastle and (if they had one) poop.
 A series of major changes to the rating system took effect from the start of January 1817, when the carronades carried by each ship were included in the count of guns (previously these had usually been omitted); the first rate from that date included all of the three-deckers (the adding in of their carronades had meant that all three-deckers now had over 100 guns), the new second rate included all two-deckers of 80 guns or more, with the third rate reduced to two-deckers of fewer than 80 guns.

+A special case were the Royal Yachts, which, for reasons of protocol, had to be commanded by a senior captain.
+These vessels, despite their small size and minimal armament, were often classed as second- or third-rate ships, appropriate for the seniority of the captain.